bus-api-provider-events — Bus Events API provider

 For local development, use an obvious non-secret JWT secret and locally generated test tokens only.
 Plain secret values are raw text even when they look like base64; use base64:<value> only for an intentionally base64-encoded secret.
 Do not commit real deployment secrets.

 The BusDK superproject compose.yaml starts this provider as bus-events with --events-backend postgres and BUS_EVENTS_POSTGRES_DSN pointing at the local PostgreSQL service.
 Other local AI Platform services reach it at http://bus-events:8081, and nginx exposes /api/v1/events on the local public API port.
-The shared local token scopes include the domain scopes needed for LLM, billing, VM, container, usage, Stripe, work, and development-task events, so the compose stack can exercise request/reply workflows without enabling broad wildcard event access.
+The shared local token resources include the resources needed for LLM, billing, VM, container, usage, Stripe, work, and development-task events, so the compose stack can exercise request/reply workflows without enabling broad wildcard event access.

 Production Notes

-Provider and integration processes should use narrow tokens with only the domain scopes needed for the events they send and receive.
+Provider and integration processes should use narrow tokens with only the resources needed for the events they send and receive.
 Do not log bearer tokens or event payload fields that contain provider secrets.